Kurofune (horse)

-Kurofune (Japanese クロフネ, 31 March 1998 - 17 January 2021) was an American-bred, Japanese-trained Thoroughbred racehorse and sire who won Grade 1 races on both turf and dirt.
+Kurofune (クロフネ, Kurofune) was an American-bred, Japanese-trained Thoroughbred racehorse and sire who won Grade 1 races on both turf and dirt.
 He showed promising form as a juvenile in 2000 when he won two of four races and ran third in a very strong edition of the Radio Tampa Hai Sansai Stakes.
 In the following year he took the Mainichi Hai and the NHK Mile Cup in spring on turf before being switched to dirt racing in late autumn and winning the Musashino Stakes and the Japan Cup Dirt.
 He won six of his ten races, four of them in track record times, before his track career was ended by injury.
 After his retirement from racing he became a very successful breeding stallion.

 Background

 Kurofune was a grey horse bred in Kentucky by Nicholas M. Lotz.
 In September 1999 the yearling was put up for auction at Keeneland and was bought for $70,000 by BNK Stable.
 In the following year he was consigned to the Fasig-Tipton Florida Select 2-Year-Olds In Training sale at which he was purchased by Katsumi Yoshida for $430,000.
 The colt was exported to Japan where he entered the ownership of Makoto Kaneko and was sent into training with Kunihide Matsuda.

 He was sired by French Deputy who recorded his biggest win in the 1995 Jerome Handicap.
-As a breeding stallion, the best of his other progeny included Left Bank, Nobo Jack (JBC Sprint), Reginetta (Oka Sho), Admire Jupter (Tenno Sho) and Eishin Deputy (Takarazuka Kinen).
+As a breeding stallion, the best of his other progeny included Left Bank, Nobo Jack (JBC Sprint), Sleepless Night, (Sprinters Stakes), Reginetta (Oka Sho), Admire Jupter (Tenno Sho) and Eishin Deputy (Takarazuka Kinen).

 Kurofune's dam Blue Avenue, from whom he inherited his grey colour, showed some racing ability, winning five of her twenty races.
 She was a half-sister to the Vanity Handicap winner Brought To Mind and a great-great-granddaughter of the New Zealand mare Chubin whose other descendants included the Melbourne Cup winner Silver Knight.

 The term kurofune derives from the Black Ships, a name given to Western vessels arriving in Japan in the 16th to 19th centuries.